rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^biases]: I am a human - [cognitive biases][wiki_biases] apply accordingly; With regard to human gene-editing, my current belief is that it's expected value is positive, in the long-term.
 I am optimistic about the average future involving human gene-editing for both treatment and enhancement purposes.
 Here is an attempt at defining my priors[^priors] and at updating my beliefs[^updates].

+[^updates]: Once the essay is written and submitted, I will post a brief update of my beliefs in the comments.

 [^atonment]: In this essay, I do not discuss what humanity "should do" with gene-editing, and I have attempted to control for my optimism in my forecasts on people's attitudes towards human gene-editing.

 [^shortcuts]: I operate within the results produced by my initial searches, and haven't considered what fraction of the research landscape I am covering, which means I'm not sure how much I am missing.
 I did not spend much time learning about gene-editing before writing this, and I did not completely read all the relevant research I came across (I did, however, indicate the extent I engaged with each relevant piece of research).
 I admit my forecasting analyses are likely missing many considerations.
 More on my shortcuts can be found in the overview.
 The articles I looked at could be accused of being cherry picked.
 I am not sure how much I've omitted from my discussion of gene-editing.

 [^epistemic_confidence]: I would be very surprised if someone scanned the same research literature and came to a different conclusion on people's attitudes towards human gene-editing.
 I would not be too surprised if someone's forecasts on the questions I have written differed a fair amount from mine (+/- 20%[^forecast]), both at the time of me submitting this and in the future.

+[^forecast]: This is a tentative estimate, and is more in line with how much I think people's opinions will differ from might.
+I would consider a small difference in forecasts to be around 10%, and a large one to be around 35%.
+What constitutes a "small" and "large" difference in forecasts probably differs somewhat between people.
+I would appreciate if you share your forecasts for the questions in this essay in the comments and outline your reasoning.
+I would also appreciate critiques of my forecasts, as I am typically underconfident.

 [^support]: Most of the claims in my review are supported by findings in the research articles I surveyed, and for the claims that aren't directly supported, I try to make it clear whenever I am speculating, such as when I am investigating causal drivers for some of the  research findings.
 I believe that my forecasting claims have less support in the sense that they are speculation about human behavior, which I do not presently know how to use the tools to understand well.

 [^inadeq]: I would accuse my report of the following [inadequacies][gleech_metrics]: "Appalling prose", "Could be", and "Stating the Obvious".

 [^contribution]: In this essay, I have surveyed, at different levels, X published articles on people's attitudes towards human gene-editing.
 I have aggregated and distilled the survey data from these articles.
 I've generated 12 forecasting questions related to people's future attitudes towards human gene-editing.
 My predictions on these questions, along with the forecasting processes I employed, are detailed below.
 Beyond these things, I emailed X corresponding authors and 1 other author of X published articles the following questions: _What general attitude do you think people will have towards human gene-editing in 2030, 2050, and 2075?_ and _What will be the cumulative number of genetically edited babies born by 2030, 2050, and 2075?_.
 I have yet to receive any responses, but when I receive at least 5, I will include them below[^referral].

+[^referral]: If you know anyone with genetics training, I would appreciate if you asked them these questions and referred them to me.

 [^priors]: Before working on this essay, I want to outline my current thoughts on human gene-editing; doing this might help me better determine how people might update their beliefs after reading this essay.
 My current understanding of the regulations, technology, and biology of gene-editing comes predominantly from working on my _[Forecasting Designer Babies][designer-babes]_ essay.
 However, I still do not feel that I strongly understand gene-editing.
 Floating around in my mind, not well grounded, are the concepts "assisted reproductive technology", "IVF", "CRIPSR-Cas9", "germline genome editing", "somatic cell genome editing", and "treatment vs. enhancement distinction", among others.
 Each of these I could explain broadly, but if pressed to go deeper, I would fail.
 Generally speaking, I believe that most Western liberal-leaning people are cautiously optimistic about human gene-editing, that religious and/or older and/or conservative people are less likely to support gene-editing research, that most people are not familiar with what gene-editing entails, and that most people who support gene-editing favor treatment over enhancement.
 <!-- ############################################ -->